springload/awesome-wagtail/README.md

 - [Python CMS Framework Review: Wagtail vs Django-CMS](https://blog.michaelyin.info/2017/06/19/python-cms-framework-review-wagtail-vs-django-cms/) - Talk about the difference between Django-CMS and Wagtail, the two most popular CMS framework in Python world.
 - [Deploying Wagtail In Production](https://vix.digital/insights/deploying-wagtail-production/)
 - [Setting Up Foundation Sass With Wagtail](https://vix.digital/insights/setting-foundation-sass-wagtail/)
+- [Upgrading to Wagtail 2.0](https://wagtail.io/blog/upgrading-to-wagtail-2/) – Wagtail 2.0 is one of our biggest releases to date.
 - [Getting started with Draftail extensions](https://thib.me/getting-started-with-draftail-extensions) – Do you want to write extensions for Draftail?
 This is a good place to start.

 ### Recipes